 The Student Conduct Process is an educational process seeking to create a safe learning, living, and working community in which teaching, scholarship, and creative work thrives at the highest level.

 The model for the College’s Student Conduct Process is that of a College administrative proceeding, rather than criminal or civil trial.
 Therefore, the participation of attorneys, formal rules of evidence, and procedures correlating with criminal justice system are not applicable.
-In the Student Conduct Process, all academic and non-academic discipline matters, with the exception of any reported misconduct that would constitute a violation of the College’s Power-based Interpersonal Violence Policy and the College’s Policy Against Discrimination, Harassment, and Retaliation, will be reviewed by following the Student Conduct Process.
+In the Student Conduct Process, all academic and non-academic discipline matters, with the exception of any reported misconduct that would constitute a violation of the College’s Power-based Interpersonal Violence Policy and the College’s Policy Against Discrimination, Harassment, and Sexual Violence, will be reviewed by following the Student Conduct Process.

 Reports that a student engaged in behavior that may have violated the College’s Community Standards are reviewed through an Administrative Hearing or Conduct Board Hearing.
 Through these processes, a determination is made if a student violated a Community Standard and if so, sanctions are assigned that are designed to hold the student accountable, educate the student, and repair any harm caused by the student’s initial behavior.
 The Assistant Dean or Campus Life or designee may refer multiple reports of a single student’s behavior to a single hearing if the reported behavior is relatively closely related in time and/or nature.
 Reports received by the Office of Community Standards will typically be referred to an Administrative Hearing for review unless the student requests that a Conduct Board Hearing or Resolution Panel be convened.
 In more serious matters or matters where a student may be facing removal from the residence halls, suspension from the College or dismissal from the College, a Conduct Board Hearing will typically be convened.